What is it?

 Step 3: Back in instructor mode (not student preview mode), follow the instructions from our guide on creating groups to add your Student Preview account to a group.

 Step 4: Go back into Student Preview Mode to access the group link and any content associated with the group you have added this account to.

-Step 1: On the Details and Actions menu on the left-hand module page, the student will be able to select Groups
+Step 1: Navigating to the menu at the top of the module page, the students will be able to select Groups.